eSIM vs Pocket Wi-Fi for Rural Japan: Which Works in the Countryside?

 • Some eSIM plans have encryption by default, which virtually hides your connection behind a protective mask

-Compared to that, downloading an eSIM at home, boarding your flight, and turning it on when you land feels like a massive upgrade.
+Compared to a physical SIM card, downloading an eSIM at home, boarding your flight, and turning it on when you land feels like a massive upgrade.

 The Downsides of an eSIM